ldipotetjob/installer/gitremovingfromremotekeepinglocal.md

 git rm --cached -r directory_to_remove
 ```

-Process of remove unwanted file/folder from remote and keeping in local:
+Removing unwanted file/folder from remote and keeping in local:

 ```shell
 ## can be done manually